pyrsmk/Sheethub/README.markdown

 Sheethub 0.1.9
 ==============

-Sheethub is a CSS API, aiming to bring simplicity and centralization to CSS polyfills, making them work together.
+Sheethub is a CSS backdoor library, with the aim of bringing simplicity and centralization to CSS polyfills, making them work together.
+Shortly: Sheethub retrieves stylesheets itself instead of using the `styleSheets` DOM method, then you'll be able to access to CSS rules that are not currently applied for incompatibility reason.

 - tiny  (less than 4k uglified)
 - robust (with a full unit-testing suite)